Skip to content

 Additional Artistic Mediums; Costumes or Exhibitions

 Embodied Cognition (Meditation): Various forms of meditation are used to access subjective experiences of a site.
-Short list of meditations: Shinrin Yoku (forest bath), Walking, Guided Visualisation, Yoga, Swimming.
+Short list of meditations: Shinrin Yoku (forest bath), Walking, Guided Visualization, Yoga, Swimming.
 The term Meditation is taken-up by its definition of being absorbed and involved in considered thought.
-The notion of these thoughts are based on a philosophy of mind locating the origin of the thought from within the body of the individual engaged in Meditation.
+The notion of these thoughts is based on a philosophy of mind locating the origin of the thought from within the body of the individual engaged in Meditation.
 The concept of body originating thoughts is based on the Locus of Control principle in psychology.
-The multi-layerdd learning and tools built into the critical thinking exercises are grown out of questions raised in John Haugland’s book, A.I.
+The multi-layered learning and tools built into the critical thinking exercises are grown out of questions raised in John Haugland’s book, A.I.
 The Very Idea.
 Using the media of video affords groups to reflect on the complex nature of visual literacy, meaning, and collaboration in physical and digital environments.

 Ut queant laxīs resonāre fībrīs; Mīra gestōrum famulī tuōrum; Solve pollūtī labiī reātum, Sancte Iōhannēs.

 A Solfège Souche is by definition the root of a forgotten connection with nature.
-In times of rapidly increased use of technology, humans face increased stimulation and variables on age old questions in ethics and morality.
-In an effort to portray a dynamic relationship with nature, instead of dominance over nature, the Butoh movements recreate ways lifeforms cut down in the forest continually find ways to reach towards light.
-This space framed in the video presents a body moving amongst an autumnal forest, merging and emerging from light and shadows.
+In times of rapidly increased use of technology, humans face increased stimulation and-variables-age-old questions of ethics and morality.
+In an effort to portray a dynamic relationship with nature, instead of dominance over nature, the Butoh movements recreate ways lifeforms cut down in the forest and continually find ways to reach towards light.
+This space framed in the video presents a body moving among an autumnal forest, merging and emerging from light and shadows.
 The body draws lines through movement; binaural beats compose the soundtrack.
 The pitches register at markers in time, reminiscent of ear trauma or tinnitus.
 The Solfège Souche video is situated at the intersection of dance, performance, video art, projection, embodied cognition research, and resonance study.
 The artistic research and pedagogical development around the project asks the questions: Are our cultural and bodily movements dangerous if we do not understand what we stand to lose?
 In what ways do sounds move and change forms from within the body and around?
 The term, Solfège, refers to the music education method developed to teach sight-singing and pitch accuracy.
-Originating in 11th century, music theorist Guido of Arezzo assigned six syllables: ut, re, mi, fa, sol, la, now recognized as the major scale.
+Originating in the 11th century, music theorist Guido of Arezzo assigned six syllables: ut, re, mi, fa, sol, la, now recognized as the major scale.
 Much later, the “ut” was changed to the open syllable “do”.
 “Sol” changed to “so”.
-“Si” later became “ti”, was added for the seventh scale-note, giving rise to the modern solfège.
+“Si” later became “ti”, and was added to the seventh scale-note, giving rise to the modern solfège.
 Souche has several meanings; as a stump (of a tree), the Latin word meaning root, simultaneously referring to genealogy.
-Souche was also a name of an unknown virus claiming the lives of at least twenty people (une souche virale inédite a fait au minimum vingt morts).
+Souche was also the name of an unknown virus claiming the lives of at least twenty people (une souche virale inédite a fait au minimum vingt morts).

 Citations